dj755095/DiplomaNet-Study-Application/README.md

 - Shoutout to the open-source community for their contributions.

 ## License
-This project is licensed under the [License Name] - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the [Apache License] - see the [LICENSE.md](LICENSE.md) file for details.